deutsch

 In 1924 Wauer founded the "Internationale Vereinigung der Expressionisten, Kubisten, Futuristen und Konstruktivisten", which he was head of until its ban in 1933.
 In 1941 the Nazis classified William Wauer's art as "degenerate" and he was banned from working.
 After the war William Wauer's sculptures, paintings and prints were regularly shown at exhibitions.
 He worked as a lecturer at the West-Berlin adult education center and was member of the board of the "Verband der Berliner Bildenden Künstler".

-William Wauer - Elsa Paulsen
+William Wauer - Der Schlittschuhläufer

 William Wauer